Niemiljm/it3038c-scripts/Project3/README.md

 |     Watch the World Burn     |
 --------------------------------

-WtWB is a python script that takes 4 subreddits from reddit.com and grabs the top post of the hour.
+WtWB is a python script that takes four subreddits from reddit.com and grabs the top posts of the hour.
-When let run, it will continuously pull posts and submit them to the WtWB subreddit at reddit.com/r/wtwbbot.
+When ran, it will continuously pull posts and submit them to the WtWB subreddit at reddit.com/r/wtwbbot.
 This is my first true experience working with reddit's API and although this is relatively simple, it took me a while to figure out what I was doing.

 *Update* I added a secondary feature to this reddit bot.
 I created a function that searches through the comments posted on my subreddit, and have it reply a set phrase if it meets certain requirements.